Changing Iris

 Tip (for Blackmagic cameras with active MFT mount): the most common cause of failure to control the iris or display the iris value on a Blackmagic camera is a stuck lens release lock button.
 With the lens and the Speed Booster or Smart Adapter still attached, depress the lens release lock button of the camera body once, and after that communication between the Speed Booster and the Blackmagic camera will be restored with iris operation becoming functional again.

-Changing iris on JVC and Panasonic
+Changing iris on a legacy Panasonic camera

 You may use either the camera body's controls to change iris, or use the jog lever on the Smart Adapter / Speed Booster (except Speed Booster S, or when using Canon CN-E 18-80mm T4.4 L lens, or when using Panasonic GH5 or newer camera).